Download the fact sheet:

 - bargaining disputes

-- disputes arising under the general protections provisions of the Fair Work Act 2009.
+- disputes arising under the general protections provisions of the FW Act.

 Back to top

-Industrial action is provided for by sections 406–477 of the Fair Work Act 2009.
-This fact sheet is to be read in conjunction with the Fair Work Ombudsman Guidance Note 1 – FWO Litigation Policy and the Fair Work Ombudsman Guidance Note 5 – Industrial Action Policy at Guidance notes.
+Industrial action is provided for by sections 406–477 of the FW Act.
+This fact sheet is to be read in conjunction with FWO Guidance Note 1 – Litigation Policy and FWO Guidance Note 5 – Industrial Action Policy, in our Compliance and enforcement policy.

-For further information on the agreement making process and good faith bargaining please see the Fair Work Ombudsman Fact Sheet – Enterprise Bargaining.
+For further information on the agreement making process please see our Registered agreements fact sheet.

-For further information on dealing with and resolving disputes, please see the Fair Work Ombudsman Best Practice Guide – Effective Dispute Resolution.
+For further information on resolving disputes, please see our Best Practice Guide – effective Dispute Resolution.

 Back to top